githubrohitsonawane7725/Predictive-Car-Price-Modelling-using-Linear-Regression-Deployed-using-AWS/README.md

 }
 ```
 ### Output.tf
-This file defines the outputs from the deployed modules, including the resource group name and ID, ACR details, and AKS configurations (e.g., FQDN, node resource group).
+The output.tf file plays a crucial role in defining the outputs of the deployed modules, providing essential information for users to interact with and manage the deployed resources effectively.
+It encapsulates key outputs, including the resource group name and ID, Azure Container Registry (ACR) details, and Azure Kubernetes Service (AKS) configurations, such as the fully qualified domain name (FQDN) and the resource group for AKS nodes.

 ```hcl
 output "resource_group_name" {